 Why is gym flooring so expensive?

-Home gym flooring is expensive because the better options, like the Rubber King interlocking tiles, are engineered to be resistant, non-toxic, low odor, and anti-slip.
+Home gym flooring is expensive because the better options are engineered to be resistant, non-toxic, low odor, and anti-slip.

 There are cheaper options available, like EVA foam, but these are not as durable.